ku1ik/stderred/README.md

 ### Program Blacklisting

-If you prefer to not create aliases for programs that don't work well with stderred you can export `STDERRED_BLACKLIST` with a desired POSIX Extended Regular Expression to match all program names.
+Some programs abuse stderr and print stuff on it even when they really shouldn't.
+If you want to turn off stderred for particular programs you can export `STDERRED_BLACKLIST` with a desired POSIX Extended Regular Expression matching names of these programs.

-Here's an example that will blacklist bash, and program starting with test:
+Here's an example that will blacklist bash, and all programs with names starting with "test":

     export STDERRED_BLACKLIST="^(bash|test.*)$"